yancong/datacenter/zine_for_print/README.md

 ## Printing instructions

+Thank you for your interest in this Web-to-print experiment.

+Follow the instructions below to print this zine yourself:

+- Download this folder
-- Use any local server.
+- Use any local server
 - open `index.html` in your browser (chrome or firefox should both work)
 - Print from the browser (crtl+p), set margin to none (0)
 - In preview, you should see a book fold layout for a A5 size zine